Aathkheyakhan/VSDSquadron_RISC-V_MiniReasearchInternship/README.md

 ## STEP:3

-#### RUN AND COMPLILING THE CODE USING THE FOLLOWING COMMANDS and check the output
+#### RUN AND COMPLILE THE CODE USING THE FOLLOWING COMMANDS and check the output

              gcc.filename.C